Statue of Liberty and Ellis Island

 • The "New Colossus" is a beautiful bronze plaque whose message inspires hope and freedom for immigrants coming to America and people seeking freedom around the world.

-A Monument Pass is required for entry to the pedestal and Museum.
-The pass is free but is available in limited numbers on a first-come, first-served basis.
-The best way to get a Monument Pass is to request one for each member of your party in advance when purchasing ferry tickets online or by phone.
-Without a Monument Pass visitors can still enjoy a ranger-led tour of Liberty Island and listen to an audio tour (fee charged).
+Crown Tickets (additional fee) are required for entry to the Crown.
+A limited number of free tickets for the Pedestal/Museum are available on a first-come, first-served basis.
+The best way to get Crown or Museum tickets is to request them for each member of your party in advance when purchasing ferry tickets online or by phone.
+Without a Crown or Museum tickets visitors can still enjoy a ranger-led tour of Liberty Island and listen to an audio tour (fee charged).

 Ellis Island Immigration Museum & The American Immigrant Wall of Honor